djnicholson/binance-statement/README.md

 ## Usage

 A command-line tool and an API are provided.
+In both cases a standalone HTML file is generated that can be used to view the statement in a web browser.

 ### Command line